 Many DSL, cable, and fiber internet companies are discontinuing data limits, but there are many others that continue to keep them in place.
 Look to see if your internet service has a data cap in our guide to ISP data caps.

 Walls, distance, and even microwaves can interfere with your Wi-Fi signal.
 Weaker Wi-Fi signals mean slower speeds and frequent disconnects.

-You can tell if signal interference and weak Wi-Fi signals are your issues if your connection works well near your router but degrades as you move further away—especially in other rooms.
+You can tell if signal interference and weak Wi-Fi signals are your issues if your connection works well near your router but is extremely slow in the next room.

 To fix weak Wi-Fi, first, check your router’s placement.
-We mentioned moving your router to improve speeds earlier in the Quick Fixes section.
-But as a recap, you want to make sure your router is in a central location and away from things that can affect your Wi-Fi signals (like walls, Bluetooth speakers, etc.).
+You want to make sure your router is in a central and elevated location and away from things that can affect your Wi-Fi signals (like walls, Bluetooth speakers, etc.).

 If that doesn’t work, you might need to replace your router with one designed for longer ranges or better coverage—or you can add an extender to your network to stretch Wi-Fi signals into a previously unreachable area.

 Latency is the time data takes to make a round trip from your device to the destination and back.
 A high latency creates noticeable lag: an extended duration between your physical actions and the results displayed on your screen.
 This can be particularly frustrating with online gaming or video calls.

 High latency is difficult to work around.
 It depends partially on your physical distance from internet servers, network congestion between you and the servers, and your internet provider’s infrastructure—things that are mostly beyond your control.
 Internet type can also play into latency as well.

 For example, satellite internet has high latency because all your data must travel to space and back, both coming and going to your device.
 Newer types of internet, including fiber and 5G mmWave, have lower latency because they can handle faster signals.